 Tips for Filing Your Taxes

 - If you need more time to do your taxes, you can file for an extension using Form 4868.
 That said, filing Form 4868 will only extend when your tax return is due.
-If you owe any taxes, they are due May 17th this year (2021).
+If you owe any taxes for 2021, they are due April 18, 2022.
 So you should estimate how much you owe and pay it when you file Form 4868.

 - If you don’t know whether you’re better off with the standard deduction versus itemizing your deductions, be sure to read up on the two options and do some math.
 You might find that you’d save a significant amount of money one way or another, so it’s best to educate yourself before the tax return deadline.

 Photo credit: ©iStock.com/sturti, All images of Form 8962 come from IRS.gov, ©iStock.com/ayo888